ayushsoni1010/WeDesign/Library/AdobeXD/Adobe-Readme/AdobeXD.md

 # AdobeXD

-Ad-Assetsobe XD is a vector-based user experience design tool for web apps and mobile apps, developed and published by Adobe Inc. It is available for macOS and Windows, although there are versions for iOS and Android to help preview the result of work directly on mobile devices.
+Adobe XD is a vector-based user experience design tool for web apps and mobile apps, developed and published by Adobe Inc. It is available for macOS and Windows, although there are versions for iOS and Android to help preview the result of work directly on mobile devices.

 # What's new in Adobe XD